 Our goal at Familia Feliz is to provide a Christian-centered, safe, and loving home environment; education; and medical/dental care for children who are orphaned, abandoned, abused, neglected, unwanted, or impoverished.

-Familia Feliz is an orphanage that houses children from the ages of pre-K to 12th grade.
-There are 6 houses that can each hold up 10 kids.
+Familia Feliz is an orphanage that houses children of all ages (up to 18 years old or 12th grade).
+There are 6 houses that can each hold up to 10 kids.
 It is located in a jungle close to the tourist town of Rurrenabaque.
 In town there is a hotel where one can go swim at the pool, hammock, and get access to WiFi on their day off.
 The locals are very sweet people and it is a safe town.
-Student missionaries often help teach half a day, take care of the kids the other half, and help with the garden.
+Student missionaries get their kids ready for the day, teach half the day, take care of their kids the other half, and help with chores like gardening, cooking, and cleaning.

 Student missionaries will be responsible for lesson planning and teaching assigned classes.
 Outside of classes, SMs are house parents for the children in their home.
 This involves waking the kids up, getting them ready for school, disciplining them, cooking the meals, helping them with homework, putting them to bed, and anything else the kids need.

 Volunteers live in houses with the children as their house parents.
 They will have their own room separate from the children where they may share a room with one or two other staff members.
 There is a small kitchen area with a sink, stove, dishes, and other necessary appliances.
-Student missionaries will have access to a staff only washer and dryer on campus with a monthly payment of $5.
+There are no laundry facilities, so washing is done by hand.